Vadims06/isiswatcher/README.md

 Timestamp field: use watcher time
 ```
 ![](docs/kibana_data_view.png)
-Repeat the same for `isis-watcher-updown-events`
+Repeat the same for `isis-watcher-updown-events` and for `isis-watcher-temetric-changes`
 As a result, there are two data views should be listed
 ![](docs/kibana_data_view_list.png)
 > Note
 What time to use @timestamp or watcher

 It's better to use `watcher` time, because connection between Watcher and  Logstash can be lost, but the watcher continues to log all topology changes with the correct time.
 When the connection is repaired, all logs will be added to ELK and you can check the time of the incident.
 If you choose `@timestamp` - the time of all logs will be the time of their addition to ELK.

 4. **Additional checks**
 Make sure that: